TYPO3GmbH/ext-mediamanager/Documentation/Configuration/Index.rst

 General File List Configuration
 ```````````````````````````````
-Go to the Settings - Extension Configuration and open the configuration of `cms_filelist_ng`.
+Go to the Settings - Extension Configuration and open the configuration of `mediamanager`.
 Here several settings are configurable:

 +----------------------------+------------------------------------------------------------------------------------------------------------------------------+--------------------------+
 |**Setting**                 |**Impact**                                                                                                                    |**Default**               |